 Reasonable due diligence when selecting a potential investment is a crucial part of the EB-5 process: the choice of investment vehicle can mean the difference between a successful visa petition and total loss of capital.
 And since the majority of all EB-5 investment is made through the regional center program, in practice, due diligence primarily means being smart about picking a regional center.

 With so much at stake, it’s important that EB-5 investors seek out clear, correct, and up-to-date advice on proper regional center vetting, and that they be aware of common blind spots in the process — or hire someone who is.

-In Commonly Overlooked Factors of Importance when Performing EB-5 Due Diligence Michael Gibson outlines and explains six major mistakes that uneducated investors and advisors make when performing EB-5 due diligence.
+In, Commonly Overlooked Factors of Importance when Performing EB-5 Due Diligence, Michael Gibson outlines and explains six major mistakes that uneducated investors and advisers make when achieving EB-5 compliance.
 These include:

 - Blind reliance on a regional center’s reputation

 - Ignorance of current feasibility studies and valuations